rajasoun/win10x-onboard/README.md

 <details>
   <summary>5.
 Test Setup</summary>

-1. Docker Test: Open Git Bash command prompt
+1. Docker Test: Open Git Bash command prompt and output should contain `Hello from Docker`

 ```sh
 docker run --rm hello-world
 ```

-You should see Hello from Docker

 1. Bash Test: Check the Speed of the Internet using Bash Script